How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 Choosing the right auditor for your 410(k) plan is essential for safeguarding your plan and avoiding penalties imposed by the DOL.

-While the DOL’s criteria for selecting a qualified employee benefit plan auditor remain the same since we last reported on it in 2015, there are a few more points to consider when you choose an audit firm for your 401(k) plan, or for that matter, your 403(b), profit sharing, defined benefit, and some other types of plans.
+While the DOL has criteria for selecting a qualified employee benefit plan auditor, there are a few more points to consider when you choose an audit firm for your 401(k) plan, or for that matter, your 403(b), profit sharing, defined benefit and other types of plans.

 1. Your 401(k) Plan Audit Is Not JUST an Audit